 More databases can be found through our Find Resources by Subject guides.

 Click the following titles to locate these titles online or in print.
 If you are looking for a journal not on this list, search for it in the library's Full Text Finder.

 What's a "peer-review journal"?
 And why does it matter to me?

 "Peer-reviewed journals" are considered scholarly.
 And it matters to you because most of your research should come from scholarly journals.

 Want to know more?
-Watch a brief YouTube tutorial from Vanderbilt Univ. called Scholarly vs. Popular Periodicals.
+Watch a brief YouTube tutorial from North Carolina State University called Peer Review in 3 Minutes.

 Still not sure if your source is a peer-reviewed journal?
 Use the link below and search for the journal.
 HINT: Enter the journal name and specify that it be in the "TI Title" field.
 View the record for your journal and look for the "Peer-Reviewed" line.
 If it says "Yes," you're in business!